How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)

 A dependable power supply is also a practical must-have for pedalboards.
 The power supply will connect to a single outlet and be capable of powering multiple pedals (ideally, all pedals on your pedalboard).

-I personally use the Voodoo Lab PPM Pedal Power MONDO Isolated Power Supply (link to check the price on Amazon).
+I personally use the Voodoo Lab PPM Pedal Power MONDO Isolated Power Supply.

 Once you've got what you need, try different variations in signal flow to find what works best for you.
 Of course, I advise following the suggestions for signal flow listed in this article, but it's not absolutely necessary that you do so.